-For as long as I remember, I have always cared what people thought, and always focused on pleasing others before my self.
-I never thought of that as a negative thing, and didn’t see until recently that this was an huge impediment in my process.
+For as long as I remember, I have always cared about what people thought and always focused on pleasing others before myself.
+I never thought of that as a negative thing and didn’t see until recently that this was a huge impediment in my process.
 I’m a people pleaser, and I like when other people are happy.
 Why was it so detrimental to want to make other people content?
-In my mind others happiness has always correlated to mine.
+In my mind, others’ happiness has always correlated to mine.

 “What are they thinking?
 What do I look like?
 Do they think I’m fat?
 Stupid?
 Annoying?
 Do I come off as too weird?
 Do people think I’m pretty?
 Nice?
 Are they talking about me?”

 I think it’s human nature to want to be liked and perceived in a positive way, but the “need” for this has a way of creating problems that don’t exist.
-Ever since we are little we are focused on pleasing our parents and gaining others approval.
+Ever since we were little we have been focused on pleasing our parents and gaining others’ approval.
 We live in a society where we are rewarded if we reciprocate.
 We are rewarded when we do what others want or like, and this is emphasized through social media platforms we put so much value on.
-I think there will always be people to please in your mind; like your family, employers, friends, etc. It’s still okay to want to make someone proud, consider others feelings, be respectful, and hard working…but when it starts to effect your everyday life and get in the way of your process, that is where there is a problem.
+I think there will always be people to please in your mind like your family, employers, friends, etc. It’s still okay to want to make someone proud, consider others’ feelings, be respectful, and hard working but when it starts to affect your everyday life and get in the way of your process, that is where there is a problem.

 “Your opinion is the only one that matters.”